 I also recently developed more severe cataplexy symptoms.
 I always had mild symptoms of cataplexy, like trouble speaking, getting real hot or real cold, numbness and tingling in my arms and legs when I experienced strong emotions.
 This year I started to get full body cataplexy attacks.
 The first attack happened when I was getting my eyelashes done at a place in downtown Ferndale.
 For some reason, getting my eye lashes done is super relaxing, but not this time, I was so stressed about getting home.
 I was very stressed because I had tons of school work to get done and I had just gotten off work at 11am.
 She just finished my eye lashes and I sat up; I remember the warmth coming over my body and the tingling increasing from my fingers and toes to the rest of my body.
 I was completely awake through the whole thing, I watched myself slumping to the floor.
 It was so embarrassing.
 She tried convincing me to call 911 multiple times but by the time I explained my medical history to her she was comfortable not calling.
 I stayed at the salon for about a half hour afterwards then drove home.
 It was one of the scariest and most embarrassing experiences of my life.
 I called Phil in tears and he left work to come home.

 Funny thing is that maybe 2 days prior to this episode, my sleep Dr had told me if I didn’t try to regulate my sleep more (ie. get off night shift) and reduce my stress (ie. Get off night shift or quit grad school) that my symptoms would get worse, and guess what they did.
 I now rely on 400mg of prodigal daily.
 I take a 100mg pill up to 4x a day just to stay awake, and feel “normal.”
-This in itself doesn’t feel normal to me.
-I don’t like relying on a medication to feel normal.
+This in itself doesn’t feel normal to me, but its the only thing that has made things better.

 I have missed out on so many parts of life.
 I have to cancel plans with friends because I can not find the energy to get out of bed.
 I miss family events, miss doctors appointments.
 Catch myself not listening when others are talking because my head is in such a fog.
 Fall asleep during every single movie.
 When I worked night shift I would wake up for work after trying to sleep during the day and I would get sick to my stomach and have to call into work because I couldn’t drive an hour there without the fear of falling asleep on the way.
 No amount of caffeine affects me.
 Almost daily I would get home from work at 8am after work a 12 hour night shift and would fall asleep in my driveway only to be woke later by the sunlight.
 It’s a pretty indescribable feeling and very poorly understood by most.